Strain Gauge Meter

 Switching over to calibration mode is accompanied by color indication change (from blue to red).
 Registered values correspond to the voltage level at the resistive strain gauge output.
 Thus, it is possible to perform consecutive sensing element calibration by setting reference impact and by registering corresponding voltage level displayed at Strain gauge meter indicator.

-The field Readings of the calibration table can be filled automatically: by right-click on the reference value → Use indicator data.
+The field Readings of the calibration table can be filled automatically: by right-clicking the reference value → Use indicator data.

 It is also possible to save calibration table for further use.